Logo

 7. Event Evaluation Survey

-When a company or an organization organizes an event, they often feel the need to know if it was a success.
-Having a hunch or thinking that it was successful is not enough to determine that it really was successful.
+When a company or an organization organizes an event, they often need to know if it was a success.
+Having a hunch or thinking that it was successful is not enough to determine it

 There is a need to do an event evaluation survey after the event to determine what attendees thought about it.
 The results can help tell if the event met its objectives and, if not, what to improve on.

-An event evaluation survey should be short and to the point while still giving the respondents the possibility to provide their opinions about every aspect of the event.
+An event evaluation survey should be short and to the point while still allowing the respondents to provide their opinions about every aspect of the event.

 Use event evaluation survey questions such as: